 What to see and do in Siena

-If you leave Florence in the mid-morning at 10 or 11 AM, you can arrive in time for lunch in Siena and spend the afternoon traveling around Siena.
+Only have time to spend 1 day in Siena?
+If you leave Florence in the mid-morning at 10 or 11 AM, you can arrive in time for lunch in Siena and spend the afternoon traveling around the Tuscan city.
 If you follow my itinerary you should be back in Florence by 5 or 6 PM.
 Start at the beautiful shell-shaped Piazza del Campo in the heart of the old city and work your way through Siena’s cobbletone streets and narrow lane ways on foot.

 1. Piazza del Campo